jinalex/Project-Euler/README.md

 Project-Euler
 =============

-My Progress Through Project Euler
+My Progress Through Project Euler.

--first question done sans-coding =)
+First question done sans-code with a pen, sheet of paper, and a calculator.

+Feel free to critique everything I do.